 To log in and test your code, register above.
 After registration, you will receive an email with instructions.
 For any questions, please email firstname.lastname@example.org.

-Tesla GPU Accelerated Applications
+NVIDIA GPU Accelerated Applications

-NVIDIA Tesla GPU compute processors accelerate many common scientific codes – AMBER, NAMD and LAMMPS are just a few of the applications enjoying significant speed-ups.
+NVIDIA GPU compute processors accelerate many common scientific codes – AMBER, NAMD and LAMMPS are just a few of the applications enjoying significant speed-ups.
 You can run your own code or one of the preloaded applications.